mayankjaiswal12/Financial-News-Sentiment-Stock-Signal-Dashboard/README.md

 lag.
 That last step is not paranoia — it is what the lead-lag study demands.

 **2. Chronological splits everywhere.** Train 2019–2022, test 2023.
 Tuning uses `TimeSeriesSplit`.
-A random split on a 12-name panel would put NVDA's Tuesday in train and AAPL's Tuesday in test, leaking the market factor.
+A random split on a 41-name panel would put AMD's Tuesday in train and INTC's Tuesday in test; market-wide moves make those labels highly correlated, so that leaks the market factor — easily 5–10 points of fantasy accuracy.

 **3. Baselines reported beside every number.** `always_up`, MA-crossover, and raw sentiment sign.